-July 10 Final date for board to prepare budget.
+On or Before Requirement July 10 Final date for board to prepare budget.
 Immediately thereafter, publish notice of the completion of the budget as provided in WAC 392-125-020.
 July 15 Copies of budget made available to interested citizens.
-Final date for board in public hearing to fix and adopt the budget.
-(The maximum time for this hearing is two days.)
-Conclusion of hearing Board resolution to adopt budget (obtain signature of the chairperson of superintendent's advisory committee).
-August 3 Forward two properly signed copies of budget to provided in WAC 392-125-020.
-July 15 Copies of budget made available to interested citizens.
 August 1 Final date for board in public hearing to fix and adopt the budget.
 (The maximum time for this hearing is two days.)
 Conclusion of hearing Board resolution to adopt budget (obtain signature of the chairperson of superintendent's advisory committee).
-August 1 Final date for board in public hearing to fix and adopt the budget.
-(The maximum time for this hearing is two days.)
-Conclusion of hearing Board resolution to adopt budget (obtain signature of the chairperson of superintendent's advisory committee). budget.
-(The maximum time for this hearing is two days.)
-Conclusion of hearing Board resolution to adopt budget (obtain signature of the chairperson of superintendent's advisory committee).
-Conclusion of hearing Board resolution to adopt budget (obtain signature of the chairperson of superintendent's advisory committee). chairperson of superintendent's advisory committee).
-August 3 Forward two properly signed copies of hydget to Addust 3 Tolward two property signed copies of budget to superintendent of public instruction.
+August 3 Forward two properly signed copies of budget to superintendent of public instruction.
 August 31 Superintendent revises, fixes, and approves the budget, then returns one copy to the district.